Thrashh/Thrashh/README.md

 Currently working on:
 A Minecraft cheat client (Private).
-And a mod menu for Gorilla Tag (Public soon).
+And a mod menu for Gorilla Tag (Highly Private). (in dev since feb 2022)

 I dont really code a lot, I know a little bit of c#, skript, and java.
 Thats all for now though.
 See ya!